galaxyproject/galaxy-hub/src/galaxy-updates/2017-06/index.md

 galaxy-lib is a subset of the Galaxy core code base designed to be used as a library.
 This subset has minimal dependencies and should be Python 3 compatible.
 It's available from [GitHub](https://github.com/galaxyproject/galaxy-lib) and [PyPi](https://pypi.python.org/pypi/galaxy-lib).

+## Galaxy CloudMan 17.05 on AWS

+A new release of [Galaxy CloudMan](https://galaxyproject.org/cloudman/) is available on the Amazon Web Services cloud infrastructure.
+This release includes Galaxy 17.05, an updated [tool list](https://github.com/galaxyproject/galaxy-cloudman-playbook/blob/master/files/usegalaxy_main_tool_list.yaml), and Slurm configuration changes to improve job performance.
+To get started, vist https://beta.launch.usegalaxy.org/ or take a look at the [Getting Started](https://galaxyproject.org/cloudman/#getting-started) guide.

 ## Earlier Releases